tjjlemaire/JNE1685/README.md

 `$ jupyter lab`

 - open the figure notebook
-- start running the notebook cell by cell (using Shift + Enter)
+- select all the cells (`Ctrl` + `A`) and run them (`Ctrl` + `Enter`)
-- if required, enter an input directory to inform about where the data is located (follow the indications)
+- for the notebooks of figures 5, 6, 7 and 9, you will be prompted to enter the path to the input directory where the data is located (follow the indications indicated in the notebook)
-- complete the notebook execution, using the command: *Run -> Run Selected Cell and All Below*
+- wait for the complete notebook execution

-The figures panels should appear in the notebook.
+Upon completion, the figures panels should appear in the notebook.
 Additionally, they will be saved as PDFs in a *figs* sub-folder.

 # Authors